sanncchhezz/triangle-identifier/README.md

 # Triangle Identifier

 Interactive tools for classifying triangles by their side lengths and angles.
 The project includes both a command-line questionnaire (`triangle.py`) and a p5.js-powered web visualizer (`Triangle_Identifier.html`).
+The python code was created with the assistance of gpt5 and the web page was created by Codex.

 ## Project Structure
 - `triangle.py` — Console assistant that walks through a series of questions to identify the triangle type.